AndreeWille/AndreeWille/README.md

 ### Hi, I'm Andree 👋

 I'm a web developer based in Hamburg, Germany.
-I love building products for the web with React and JavaScript/TypeScript.
+I love building products for the web with Node, TypeScript/JavaScript and React.

 Visit my [homepage](https://andree-wille.de) to learn more